This page contains unmarked spoilers. You Have Been Warned!

 - The fourth episode is set shortly after Ogami becomes the team's captain in the first half of Sakura Wars.

-- Musical Nod: Sakura's theme song from the first game, "Sakura", is once again played during a flashback to her childhood with Kazuma.
+- Musical Nod: Sakura's leitmotif from the first game, "Sakura", is once again played during a flashback to her childhood with Kazuma.

 - Origins Episode: The first three episodes show how the Flower Division members were recruited.

 - Peacock Girl: In the second episode, the girls get into a fight while wearing costumes that have feathers arranged this way.
 It creates a comedic contrast to see them dressed this grandly while arguing, and resorting to attacking each other with their powers.

 - Prequel: The first three episodes serve as a prequel to the 1996 game.